 - Fellow of Merton College

-- 2013: First reconstruction of the outer retina using a cell therapy approach in mice that are completely blind from end-stage retinal degeneration - overcoming one of the last hurdles for developing stem cell treatments for blind patients (Singh et al., PNAS; 2013).
+- 2013: Reconstruction of the outer retina using a cell therapy approach in mice that are completely blind from end-stage retinal degeneration (Proc Natl Acad Sci USA, 2013)

-- 2012: First electronic retinal implant surgery in the UK as part of a multicentre clinical trial with Retina Implant AG.
-Six patients have now been recruited for retinal implant surgery in Oxford and will be followed up for one year.
+- 2012: First electronic retinal implant surgery in the UK as part of a multicentre clinical trial with Retina Implant AG (Vision Res, 2015)

 Retinal gene therapy in patients with choroideremia: initial findings from a phase 1/2 clinical trial.

 MacLaren RE. et al, (2014), Lancet, 383, 1129 - 1137

 Reversal of end-stage retinal degeneration and restoration of visual function by photoreceptor transplantation.

 Singh MS. et al, (2013), Proc Natl Acad Sci U S A, 110, 1101 - 1106